skip to main content

 UK Requirements

-48 UCAS Points- Grade C (or above) in GCSE English is desirable but not essential.
+48 UCAS Points- Grade C (or above) in GCSE English is essential.
+Access 40%.
 Applicants must have a Level 3 Qualification, e.g. National Certificate/Diploma in Early Years or CCLD, CACHE Level 3 Diploma/ Extended Diploma, DCE, an AVCE/advanced GNVQ in an appropriate Vocational area, GCE A level/ Leaving Cert.
-Interviews will be held for admission to this course.
 525 work placement hours are required.
+Access NI check & Health Declaration all required.
 Attendance at an information session is essential.
 Students cannot be enrolled unless form signed by course coordinator.

 ROI Requirements

-48 UCAS points and minimum of OLC English at grade O5.
+48 UCAS points and minimum of OLC English at grade O5 is essential.
 Access 40%.
 Applicants must have a Level 3 Qualification, e.g. Leaving Certificate, BTEC National Diploma, CACHE Level 3 Diploma/ Extended Diploma, DCE, Level 3 in Playwork, an AVCE/Advanced GNVQ in an appropriate Vocational area.
-Please note in some universities OLC Grade 05 may not be accepted as equivalent to GCSE Grade C. Interview, Attendance at an information session, Access NI check & Health Declaration all required
+Please note in some universities OLC Grade 05 may not be accepted as equivalent to GCSE Grade C. 525 work placement hours are required.
+Access NI check & Health Declaration all required.
+Attendance at an information session is essential.
+Students cannot be enrolled unless form signed by course coordinator.

 Work Placement